 Charter School shall not install any ovens, stoves, hot plates, toasters, or similar items (not including microwave ovens) without the prior written consent of District.

-Charter School shall at all times indemnify and hold District harmless from all claims for labor or materials in connection with construction, repair, alteration, or installation of structures or improvements by, at the direction of, Charter School within the Premises, and from the cost of defending against such claims, including attorney’s fees.
+Charter School shall at all times indemnify and hold District harmless from all claims for labor or materials in connection with construction, repair, alteration, or installation of structures or improvements by, or at the direction of, Charter School within the Premises, and from the cost of defending against such claims, including attorney’s fees.
 Charter School shall provide District with at least ten (10) days written notice prior to commencement of any work which could give rise to a mechanics’ lien or stop payment notice.
 District has the right to enter upon the Premises for the purpose of posting Notices of Non-responsibility.
 In the event a lien is imposed upon the Premises as a result of such construction, repair, alteration, or installation, Charter School shall either:

 Record a valid Release of Lien; or